opendexnetwork/opendex.network/03-trade-protocol.md

 ## Overview

+OpenDEX does not rely on a central order book or matching engine.
+Instead, each node on the network maintains its own local order book and matching engine.

 Order matching systems ('trade engines') of major exchanges differentiate between two participants: the taker and the maker.
 A taker ‘fills’ the order of a maker.

-We distinguish between these two types of participants in a trade on OpenDEX:
+Similarly, we distinguish between these two types of participants in a trade on OpenDEX:

-* The **Maker**: submits an order which cannot be matched immediately by an existing order in the orderbook.
-The order is added to the orderbook and propagated to all connected peers.
+* The **Maker**: submits an order which cannot be matched immediately by an existing order in the order book.
+The order is added to the order book and propagated to all connected peers.
 * The **Taker**: issues an order which can immediately be matched with an existing (maker) order in the order book.

-In order to sustain the robustness and censorship resistance of the network, OpenDEX lacks a global order book and a centralized matching engine.
-Instead, each node on the network has its own order book and matching engine.
-Trading can be limited to a preferred set of trading pairs.
-In case of a match, the taker order node is expected to instantiate the swap protocol.

 ## Order Type